balancer/scaffold-balancer-v3/README.md

 Essentially, the `onSwap()` call carries the custom pool logic that the vault queries to understand how much of the requested token the swap should return.

 This step can vary between custom pool variations.
-To paint a contrast, a simple implementation can be seen within this `ConstantPricePool` example, where the amount swapped in is simply the amount swapped out (see toggle below).
+To paint a contrast, a simple implementation can be seen within this `ConstantSumPool` example, where the amount swapped in is simply the amount swapped out (see toggle below).

 Whereas you can begin to see the endless possibilities that exist when you take a look at the [WeightedPool implementation](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/pool-weighted/contracts/WeightedPool.sol#L100-L126).